All Posts

 Financial Due Diligence

-Proper due diligence involves a deep dive into a company's financial records, including income statements, balance sheets, and cash flow statements.
+Financial due diligence means reviewing a company’s financial records.
+This includes income statements, balance sheets, and cash flow statements.

 Operational Due Diligence

-A business with weak operational structures may struggle with inefficiencies, high costs, or an inability to scale effectively.
+A business with weak operations may have high costs, slow processes, or trouble growing.

 Legal Due Diligence